Unbox101/ECS/README.md

 I love C. I hate most programming culture.
 I intentionally ignored worrying about code smells and rough around the edges syntax (and even whitespacing).
 I hyperfocused on the language agnostic ideas in order to make the ecs work as plainly as I could.
 My reason for this, is all of the "proper" ways of writing high quality C code I could go back and do, I just don't care.
 Learning how to make and use the ECS as well as C's functionality was more important to me than code prettiness.

 ### One last thing:
 I love C, but it wasn't good enough for some key things I wanted.
-I wanted to be able to more trivially and easily use my ECS through metaprogramming and C's macro functions, while very powerful, were lacking in certain situations.
+I wanted to be able to more trivially and easily use my ECS through metaprogramming.
+C's macro functions, while very powerful, were lacking in certain situations.
 So I wrote an entire metaprogramming preprocessor that transpiles portions of my non-vanilla C code into vanilla C. I wanted this for more than just to make the ECS easier to use, but also for many reasons relating to C and it's age.
 The preprocessor's syntax is loosely based off of OpenMP where you can type something along the lines of :
 ```c
 #pragma omp parallel for
 {